Surgical Robotics & Technologies

 Academic Contact: Professor Pietro Valdastri

-Academic Staff: Dr Ali Alazmani, Professor Pietro Valdastri, Dr Pete Culmer, Dr Andy Bulpitt, Dr Faisal Mushtaq, Dr James McLaughlan, Professor Mark Mon-Williams, Professor Shane Xie
+Academic Staff: Dr Ali Alazmani, Professor Pietro Valdastri, Prof Pete Culmer, Dr Andy Bulpitt, Dr Faisal Mushtaq, Dr James McLaughlan, Professor Mark Mon-Williams, Professor Shane Xie

 Clinical Collaborators: David Jayne, Venkat Subramanian